+The current portion of long-term debt as of March 30, 2013 includes the current portion of the Schaublin mortgage and a \$750 note payable related to the AllPower acquisition.
 The current portion of long-term debt as of March 31, 2012 includes a \$291 note payable related to the acquisition of Lubron and a \$750 note payable related to the AllPower acquisition.
-During the first quarter of fiscal 2012, the Company paid off the \$30,000 outstanding under the revolving credit facility.
-As a result, the \$30,000 borrowing was included in the current portion of long-term debt as of April 2, 2011, along with a \$546 note payable related to the acquisition of Lubron.